cyantis/cyantis.github.io/_posts/2019-05-19-programming_haiku.markdown

 Each problem I have
 In life I instantly wonder:
-How could an app solve it?
+How could an app solve this?

 Boolean is great:
 A tool to reduce complexity.